Liberty bond: Second Liberty Bond Act

 The 2nd Liberty Loan Act established a $15 billion aggregate limit on the amount of government bonds issued, allowing $3 billion more offered at 25 years at 4% interest, redeemable after 10 years.
 The amount of the loan totaled $3.8 billion with 9.4 million people purchasing bonds.

 Sales difficulties and the subsequent campaign

 The response to the first Liberty Bond was unenthusiastic and although the $2 billion issue reportedly sold out, it probably had to be done below par because the notes traded consistently below par.
-One reaction to this was to attack bond traders as "unpatriotic" if they sold below par.
-The Board of Governors of the New York Stock Exchange conducted an investigation of brokerage firms who sold below par to determine if "pro-German influences" were at work.
-The board forced one such broker to buy the bonds back at par and make a $100,000 donation to the Red Cross.
 Various explanations were offered for the weakness of the bonds ranging from German sabotage to the rich not buying the bonds because it would give an appearance of tax dodging (the bonds were exempt from some taxes).